 - Milk ingredient list: if you see these ingredients on a label, it means it contains milk protein and is not safe for someone with milk allergy

 Also included are milk allergy chef cards.
 When you eat out, use these chef cards to let the restaurant staff know how to help you avoid allergic reactions to milk.
+If you would like to download the chef cards only, you can find them here.

 *Please choose a quantity of 1 when ordering a free PDF download.
 A link to download the PDF will be included in your receipt email sent after checkout.
 You will then be able to print multiple copies from that download.